-INTRODUCTION
+I. INTRODUCTION

-Pursuant to Part VII of the Supreme Court Rules Governing Sealing and Redacting Court Records, Petitioner Wynn Resorts, Limited ("Wynn Resorts") hereby moves this Court to seal portions of the Supplemental Appendix accompanying its Reply in Support of Petition for Writ of Prohibition or Mandamus.
-The Appendix contains either sealed or redacted filings, deposition transcripts and exhibits that were protected in the District Court pursuant to the Protective Order with Respect to Confidentiality entered by the District Court on February 14, 2013 pursuant to Nevada Rule of Civil Procedure 26(c).
+Pursuant to Part VI of the Supreme Court Rules Governing Sealing and Redacting Court Records, Petitioner Wynn Resorts, Limited ("Wynn Resorts") hereby moves this Court to redact portions of its Reply in Support of its Petition for Writ of Prohibition or Mandamus ("Reply").
+The Reply quotes and summarizes either sealed or redacted filings, deposition transcripts and exhibits that were protected in the District Court pursuant to the Protective Order with Respect to Confidentiality entered by the District Court on February 14, 2013 pursuant to Nevada Rule of Civil Procedure 26(c).